DOG TRAINING

 We want you to have access to all information without a language barrier.
 So you can listen to the speakers fully in English if you want.

-If you are CCPDT certified trainer, there are 18 CEUs available (CBCC-KA, which may be applied to a CPDT-KA or CPDT-KSA recertification).
+If you are CCPDT certified trainer, there are 19 CEUs available (for both trainers and behavior consultants).
 When ordering the conference ticket, there is a box where you enter your CCPDT 7-digit number.
 After the conference finishes, we will provide the number to CCPDT.

 You can find the MET conference enlisted here (click on the organization name):